cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 This starts the flow named *WiseFlow,* which listens for log events from web servers to analyze them in real time.
 Another way to start the flow is using ``curl``::

-  $ curl -w'\n' -X POST localhost:10000/v3/namespaces/default/apps/Wise/flows/WiseFlow/start
+  $ curl -w"\n" -X POST localhost:10000/v3/namespaces/default/apps/Wise/flows/WiseFlow/start

 At any time, you can find out whether the flow is running::

   $ cdap-cli.sh get flow status Wise.WiseFlow
   RUNNING

-  $ curl -w'\n' localhost:10000/v3/namespaces/default/apps/Wise/flows/WiseFlow/status
+  $ curl -w"\n" localhost:10000/v3/namespaces/default/apps/Wise/flows/WiseFlow/status
   {"status":"RUNNING"}